 Her role as Mrs. Stevenson later inspired director Douglas Heyes to cast Moorehead in an episode of The Twilight Zone, where she played an old woman attacked by miniature aliens.
 On stage, Moorehead played Donna Ana in Don Juan in Hell.
 Later, Moorehead was recruited to play Endora on the television comedy Bewitched.
 A versatile and respected actress, Moorehead succeeded across genres and performing-arts mediums, and especially made her mark on the world of the strange and supernatural.

-Moorehead is just one of the many actresses and actors featured in the Mass Media and Culture collections.
+Moorehead is just one of the many actresses and actors featured in the Mass Media and Culture collections in Special Collections and University Archives at UMD.
 There are a lot of resources pertaining to spooky and otherworldly subjects; if you ever feel like researching terror in radio, television, or movies, or if you just want to revisit the history of your favorite shows, this is a great place to start!
+Contact us for more information.